- Download our Moving to Nigeria Guide (PDF)

 Driving in Nigeria

-Most companies provide their expat employees with a car, a driver and, in some cases, a security escort.
+Most companies provide their expat employees with a car and driver.
 While expats are allowed to drive, most prefer to employ professionals to navigate the Nigerian traffic.
 Congestion in Nigeria’s urban centres can last hours and some commuters will even leave the house as early as 4am to avoid it.
-Other safety concerns include occasional instances of kidnapping and armed robbery, but these aren't common.

 Foreigners are advised to ensure that, when being collected by a driver, they do not give their name or their employer’s name until they have verified their driver’s identification.
 A friendly face and plenty of distractions may lull one into thinking they have climbed into the right vehicle, only to find they are being held up, relieved of all their cash and delivered right back to the pick-up point.

-Expats can drive in Nigeria with their national driver's licence for up to three months and on an international driver's licence for up to a year, after which time they are required to have a Nigerian driver's licence.
-Most employers can make the necessary arrangements for this.
+Expats can drive in Nigeria with their national driver's licence from their home country for up to three months and on an international driver's licence for up to a year, after which time they are required to have a Nigerian driver's licence.
+Most employers can assist with the necessary arrangements for this.

 Public transport in Nigeria

 There are numerous options when it comes to public transport in Nigeria but, generally, these can be unsafe, unreliable and not recommended for expats.

 Numerous bus companies operate in Nigerian cities but, again, safety is a concern due to poor maintenance of vehicles and low driving standards.
 While long-distance transport infrastructure is underdeveloped, there are intercity buses, such as those operated by ABC Transport.

 Taxis in Nigeria

 Taxis are plentiful in Nigerian cities and offer a viable means of transport for expats.
 Taxis are either metered or have fixed fares.
-It is possible to hail a cab from the street, but a safer option is to phone and order one ahead of time.
-We suggest negotiating the fare before entering the taxi or making sure that the meter is working.
+It is possible to hail a cab from the street, but a safer option is to order one ahead of time, either by phone, web or mobile app.
+We suggest confirming that with the driver that the meter works, or otherwise negotiating a flat fare, before getting in.